arachnegl/web-dev-intro/source/context.rst

 =====================================

 To communicate effectively the elements of a network need to agree on some protocol.
-That protocol for humans can be english.
-Other protocols exist.
+That protocol for humans can be english but there are other 'protocols', chinese for example.

-Computers on the internet use Http to communicate.
+Many computers on the internet use Http to communicate.

 Every time you click on a link, or type a url and enter into a browser, you are making what is called an http GET request.